Gormador/CanadianLoggerjack/README.md

 # CanadianLoggerjack
-A simple logging system for Java applications.
+A logging system for Java applications.